L-Lamont/ml-dist/pytorch/README.md

 Pull the pytorch container from dockerhub and place it somewhere that will be visible to your jobscript.
-By default apptainer uses a cache directory which is placed in your home directory, some sites have limits to the size of your home directories so updating the APPTAINER_CACHE environment variable so the limit is not increased is useful.
+By default apptainer uses a cache directory which is placed in your home directory, some sites have limits to the size of your home directories so updating the APPTAINER_CACHEDIR environment variable so the limit is not increased is useful.
 The following 2 commands should be all that is necessary to pull the container and update your cache location.

 ```
-APPTAINER_CACHE="/not/my/home/directory"
+APPTAINER_CACHEDIR="/not/my/home/directory"
 apptainer pull docker://pytorch/pytorch
 ```